Conditional ergodicity in infinite dimension: Examples

 We now construct the coupling $\mathbf{Q}\in\mathcal{C}(\mathbf{P}^x, \mathbf{P}^{x'})$ such that

 Setting $\alpha=q^2/8$ (which does not depend on $x,x'$), it is now easily seen that

 It remains to strengthen the $\|\cdot\|_H$-norm to $\|\cdot\|_{H^1}$ in this expression.
 To this end, we employ an interpolation argument.
-Recall the interpolation inequality $\|u\|_{H^1}\le\|u\|_{H}^{1/2} \|u\|_{H^{2}}^{1/2}$ (for example, \cite[Property 1.1.4]{KS12}).
-Therefore, in order to complete the proof, it evidently suffices to show that
+Recall the interpolation inequality $\|u\|_{H^1}\le\|u\|_{H}^{1/2} \|u\|_{H^{2}}^{1/2}$ (e.g., \cite{KS12}, Property~1.1.4).
+Therefore, in\vadjust{\goodbreak} order to complete the proof, it evidently suffices to show that